-Do you have the entrepreneurial spirit needed to succeed?
+Do you have the entrepreneurial spirit and skills needed to succeed?

-Before you dive into your entrepreneurial journey, be certain it's what you want to do.
-Creating a company is very different from working a corporate 9-to-5 job, and there are many responsibilities and stressors that come with the territory.
-If you're motivated and inspired to start, don't doubt yourself.
-But if you're not positive how you feel, don't jump in too quickly.
+Before you dive into your startup, you must be certain that it is what you want to do.
+Starting a company is very different from working as an employee at someone else's business, and many responsibilities and stressors come with the territory.
+If you are motivated and inspired to start, don't doubt yourself.
+However, if you are not positive about how you feel, don't jump in too quickly.

 Does your passion exceed your patience?